-Join Gini von Courter for an in-depth discussion in this video What you need for this course, part of Learn Microsoft Power BI Desktop: The Basics.
+Join Gini von Courter for an in-depth discussion in this video What you need for this course, part of Learning Microsoft Power BI Desktop.

 - Here's what you'll need to be successful in this course.
 First, there are some hardware recommendations and you'll want to pay attention to these because it's frustrating to try to use a tool like Power BI if you don't have the resources that are required.
 For example, in terms of available RAM, 1.5 gigabyte or better is recommended.
 There's a minimum of one gigabyte, but again, if you're working with data models of any size, you'll quickly get frustrated with the limitations of one gigabyte of available RAM, so 1.5 or better, and in fact, when I started working with Power BI, I actually made a significant upgrade to my available RAM and I have eight gigabytes available.

 CPU, one gigahertz or faster.
 And your display, 1440 by 900, or if you're in a 16 by 9 orientation, 1600 by 900, and, this one's actually a little bit amusing because if you don't have a large enough display, there will be controls that will be being displayed, but you won't be able to see them on your screen.
 So you'll want to make sure that your display is set with a screen resolution of 1440 by 900 or better.
 In terms of software, Power BI Desktop is made to run on Windows 7 or Windows Server 2008, release 2 or later.

 You'll need .NET 4.5 installed, and Internet Explorer 10, 11, and so on.
 And finally, you'll need Power BI Desktop, which is a free download from Microsoft, and I'll show you how to install and launch that in just a little bit.
 In terms of data skills, I assume that you know some things about how to work with data, because Power BI is all about shaping and transforming and manipulating data, and then reporting on it.